 Using 1-byte REF instructions, you can easily reference instructions with larger byte sizes that are stored in addresses 0020H-007FH of program memory.
 This 96-byte area is called the REF instruction reference area, or look-up table.
-Locations in the REF look-up table may contain two one-byte instructions, a single two-byte instruction, or three-byte instructions such as a JP or CALL.
+Locations in the REF look-up table may contain two one-byte instructions, a single two-byte instruction, or three-byte instruction such as a JP (jump) or CALL.
 The starting address of the instruction you are referencing must always be an even number.
 To reference a JP or CALL instruction, it must be written to the reference area in a two-byte format: for JP, this format is TJP; for CALL, it is TCALL.
-In summary, there are three ways to the REF instruction:

-By the REF instructions to execute instructions larger than one byte, you can improve program size considerably.
-In summary, there are three ways you can use the REF instruction:
+You can use REF instructions to execute instructions larger than one byte.
+There are three ways you can use REF instruction: